 - SBC Prerequisites

-- Guidance on configuring SBCs in the NHSmail Phone System PowerApp
+- SBC Configuration in the NHSmail Teams Phone System Power App

 Once an SBC has been successfully installed with Public IP addresses for Teams Direct Routing and for Service Provider interfaces, organisations are required to make a note of the SBC assigned Public Interface IP Address for Teams Direct Routing.

-SBC Configuration in NHSmail Phone System PowerApp
+SBC Configuration in the NHSmail Teams Phone System Power App